Halloween parties are so much fun. There are costumes, music, decorations, candy,and spooky foods

 Optional: give each child a flashlight.

-Halloween Party Activities for Kids
+Halloween Party Activities

 4. Brains and Eyeballs- Decorate a shoebox with black or Halloween paper.
 Fill the box with cooked spaghetti with a little butter and some gummy eyes or circle gummy candy.
 Cut a small hand size hole at the top of the box.
 Label the box brains and eyeballs.
 Have each child put hand in the box to get a touch.